dastanNurbek/worldweaver-fire/docs/docs/conf.md

   * `type` describes where the input data will come from.
 Can currently take 4 values:
     * "FILE" (France only): data is taken from IGN's open data files that you have to download and extract (see [Datafiles](datafiles.md) and [File Workflow](file_workflow.md)).
     * "STREAM" (France only): data is taken from IGN's geo servers .

+    !!! note "Issue with STREAM"

+        There is currently an issue preventing the parsing of data if using STREAM.
+Please rely on other input data for now.

     * "OSM-SRTM": data is taken from [OpenStreetMap](https://www.openstreetmap.org) using [Overpass](https://wiki.openstreetmap.org/wiki/Overpass_API).
     * "OSM-CH" (Switzerland only): data is taken from openstreetmap as well but the terrain is from [swissALTI3D](https://www.swisstopo.admin.ch/fr/modele-altimetrique-swissalti3d).